 The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that when the general interest rate rises, it have negative impact on the fund's returns.
-A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration over time for holdings in the fund shall be less than 1 year.
-Given that the fund consists of different share classes, the changes in exchange rates can result in a differentiation in risk classifications between different share classes depending on the type of currency in which the share class is traded.
+The fund invests in fixed income instruments with a short residual fixed interest duration and thereby has a lower interest rate risk than a fund that invests in fixed income instruments with a longer residual fixed interest duration.
+The average residual fixed interest duration over time for holdings in the fund shall be less than 1 year.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
 The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
 The fund only invests in fixed income investments with high credit worthiness, so-called investment grade.